Solar eclipse maps show 2024 totality path, peak times and how much of the eclipse you can see across the U.S.

 How much of the eclipse will you see if you live outside of the totality path?

-While the April 8 eclipse will cover a wide swath of the U.S., many won't see anything.
-Outside the path of totality, observers may spot a partial eclipse, where the moon covers most, but not all, of the sun, according to NASA.
+While the April 8 eclipse will cover a wide swath of the U.S., outside the path of totality, observers may spot a partial eclipse, where the moon covers some, but not all, of the sun, according to NASA.
+The closer you are to the path of totality, the larger the portion of the sun that will be hidden.

 NASA allows viewers to input a ZIP code and see how much of the sun will be covered in their location.